 For example, the cost of fitness tracker app development lies within the $150,000 — 400,000 range and depends on the app features, design, and integrations.
 While using a fixed-price model allows a development team to come up with a more or less accurate figure and precise list of features before starting development, you may get trouble with later changes and adapting the project to fast-changing market requirements and demands.

-That is why we at Surf consider the time & material model to be superior — the project is given only an approximate initial estimation and then broken down into stages (sprints) — the client pays only for features implemented during a sprint, providing developers the flexibility necessary to adapt the app to the fast-paced digital landscape.
+That is why we at Surf consider the time & material model to be superior — the project is given only an approximate initial estimation and then broken down into prods (sprints) — the client pays only for features implemented during a sprint, providing developers the flexibility necessary to adapt the app to the fast-paced digital landscape.
 Read more on app development estimation in our article.

 How to cut down the expenses